Sample-Efficient Estimation of Nonlinear Quantum State Functions

 \section{Introduction}

-Quantum mechanics introduces inherent challenges when attempting to extract complex nonlinear features from quantum states on a quantum computer~\cite{dirac2001lectures}.
-These nonlinear properties, such as entropy and state fidelity, play a pivotal role in quantum information processing.
-Noting that the extraction of nonlinear characteristics of quantum states is essentially a function mapping from quantum states to the real number field, we collectively refer to it as a nonlinear function of quantum states.
+Quantum mechanics introduces inherent challenges in extracting complex nonlinear features from quantum states on a quantum computer~\cite{dirac2001lectures}.
+These nonlinear properties, such as entropy and state fidelity, are crucial in quantum information processing.
+Such nonlinear characteristics can be formulated as function mappings from quantum states to real numbers, referred to as nonlinear functions of quantum states.

-A conventional method for extracting information from a quantum system is quantum state tomography (QST), which involves performing measurements on an ensemble of identical quantum states to reconstruct the full quantum state~\cite{vogel1989determination}.
-While QST's resource requirements grow prohibitively with system size and desired precision, making it impractical for large-scale applications~\cite{cramer2010efficient, christandl2012reliable}.
-Recently, the classical shadow approach has emerged, enabling the extraction of various properties of quantum states with fewer measurements, thus balancing information retrieval with resource preservation~\cite{huang2020predicting,huang2022learning}.
-Nevertheless, this protocol still faces inherent limitations in its predictive capabilities through classical post-processing, making certain classes of properties impossible to predict accurately~\cite{huang2022learning}.
+A conventional approach to extracting information from quantum systems is quantum state tomography (QST), which reconstructs the full quantum state via ensemble measurements~\cite{vogel1989determination}.
+However, QST’s exponential resource scaling renders it impractical for large-scale applications~\cite{cramer2010efficient, christandl2012reliable}.
+More recently, classical shadow tomography has emerged as an alternative, enabling the estimation of various quantum properties with significantly fewer measurements~\cite{huang2020predicting,huang2022learning}.
+While classical shadows balance resource efficiency and information retrieval, their predictive power remains limited due to inherent constraints in classical post-processing~\cite{huang2022learning}.

-Moreover, recent work~\cite{zhou2024hybrid} has combined classical shadow technology with the generalized swap test procedure~\cite{ekert2002direct,Bruni2004} to propose a quantum-classical hybrid framework for estimating nonlinear transformations.
-Similarly, other studies~\cite{wang2023quantum} have relied on resource-intensive classical processing, such as sampling based on polynomial function coefficients, to implement nonlinear sub-terms like $\tr(\rho^k)$ or $\tr(\rho^k\cos(\rho t))$, assuming a specific rank for the quantum states~\cite{shin2024rank}.
-These techniques involve classical computational processes that are excessively cumbersome and necessitate a sampling complexity that remains considerable.
+Advanced methods~\cite{zhou2024hybrid} have combined classical shadow tomography with the generalized SWAP test, establishing hybrid quantum-classical frameworks for nonlinear function estimation.
+Similarly, other approaches~\cite{wang2023quantum} rely on resource-intensive classical processing, such as polynomial coefficient sampling, to estimate nonlinear quantities like $\tr(\rho^k)$ or $\tr(\rho^k\cos(\rho t))$, often assuming a fixed rank for the quantum states~\cite{shin2024rank}.
+These methods impose substantial sampling complexity and computational overhead, limiting their scalability.